← Back to practice catalog

 High-level architecture

 Identity (or government IdP) establishes who is calling.
-The rules service loads versioned policy from a config store, evaluates eligibility from attributes (age, region, job codes), and returns decision_id, rule_version, and reason codes for support (no raw PHI in logs).
+The rules service loads versioned policy, evaluates eligibility from attributes, and returns decision_id, rule_version, and reason codes.
 Scheduling exposes slot search (read replicas or cache).
 Booking runs short transactions on slot inventory.
-An audit pipeline appends immutable records to WORM or append-only storage.
+An audit pipeline appends immutable records.
 Notification workers consume outbox events.

 [ User ] --> [ CDN / static ] --> [ Waiting room edge ]